1. How often do I need to be seen for psychiatric services?

 outside of sessions will be handled on a case-by-case basis.
 If a refill or change in medications is

-needed before your next regularly scheduled appointments, please schedule an appointment as soon as possible for us to meet.
+needed before your next regularly scheduled appointment, please schedule an appointment as soon as possible for us to meet.
 If the medication problem has been caused by a pharmacy error, leave me a detailed message regarding the issue and it will be corrected as soon as I have time to contact the pharmacy (or send a new prescription), and there is, of course, no charge to you.
-I have designated 15 minute emergency appointment times at the end of the day on Wednesdays or Thursdays and the fee is $250.
+I have designated 15 minute emergency appointment times at the end of the day on Wednesdays or Thursdays (please call the office if you need this type of appointment) and the fee is $250.
 If none of these alternatives meet your needs, you can call the office and leave a message on my emergency voicemail (which is forwarded to my cell phone).
 I will call you back and we can set up a time for an emergency medication appointment at a time that is convenient for both of us later that day.
 The fee for these appointments, outside of my regular working hours, is $300.
 Please be aware I do not respond to

 pharmacy requests for medications, without also hearing from patients directly, because pharmacies frequently fax automatic requests.

-Unless you provide me with written authorization to disclose information to another individual or agency, anything that you share with me is completely confidential with the exception of incidental necessary information required by other Desert View Health staff (who are also held to strict confidentiality guidelines}.
+Unless you provide us with written authorization to disclose information to another individual or agency, anything that you share with us is completely confidential with the exception of incidental necessary information required by other Desert View Health staff (who are also held to strict confidentiality guidelines}.
 Under California State Law, the following additional exceptions exist: 1) a client presents a danger to self or others, 2) an incident of suspected child abuse or neglect occurs, 3) an incident of suspected elder abuse or neglect occurs, 4) a court order is issued.
+There are some additional legal situations where we are required or may break confidentiality, that would be extremely unusual.
+These situations are detailed in the document titled: Desert View Health Notice of Privacy Practices, which you will receive and need to sign prior to you first scheduled appointment.

 Psychotherapists are trained counselors who treat persons with emotional symptoms with counseling or psychotherapy.
 A psychologist has a doctoral degree in psychology does psychotherapy and, in addition, often does psychological testing.
 A psychiatrist has a doctor of medicine degree and has specialized in psychiatry following medical training.
 Only psychiatrists can prescribe medications.